THOUGHTS ON DIWALI

 Diwali is considered incomplete without first inviting the Lord Ganesha because He is an embodiment of good beginning and removes obstacles besides being the Lord of Wisdom.
 Goddess Lakshmi represents wealth and well being.
 On the auspicious day of Diwali, both the deities share a single altar thus ensuring blessings of the both.
 The former is taken as Lordess of wealth and the latter as the giver of prosperity.

-PLAYING GAMBLE ON DIWALI DAY
+GAMBLING ON DIWALI DAY

 A legend has it that on Diwali Day Goddess Parvati played dice with Lord Shiva and He ordained that anyone who gambled on this day, prosperity will smile on such a person.
 This tradition continues even today.
 But some unscrupulous / unethical people just gamble away their homes and hearths on this day and have to fend for themselves.
 This is bad.
 Tradition is alright, but excess of everything is bad should be kept in mind.